-Euro 10,000,000,000 Residential Mortgage Covered Bonds Programme
+EUR 10,000,000,000 Residential Mortgage Covered Bonds Programme

-Under this Euro 10,000,000,000 Residential Mortgage Covered Bonds Programme (the Programme), KBC Bank NV (the Issuer or KBC Bank) may from time to time issue Belgische pandbrieven/lettres de gage belges (Covered Bonds) in accordance with the law of 3 August 2012 on the legal framework for Belgian covered bonds as amended, supplemented and/or replaced from time to time (the Covered Bonds Law) (as implemented in Articles 79 to 84 of the Law of 25 April 2014 on the legal status and supervision of credit institutions and stockbroking firms as amended, supplemented and/or replaced from time to time (the Banking Law) and the Annex III to the Banking Law) and its implementing royal decrees and regulations.

-The maximum aggregate nominal amount of all Covered Bonds from time to time outstanding under the Programme will not exceed Euro 10,000,000,000, subject to increase as described herein.
+Under this Residential Mortgage Covered Bonds Programme (the Programme), KBC Bank NV (the Issuer) may from time to time issue Belgische pandbrieven/lettres de gage belges (Covered Bonds) in accordance with Articles 79 to 84 and Annex III of the Law of 25 April 2014 on the legal status and supervision of credit institutions and stockbroking firms (the Banking Law) and its implementing royal decrees and regulations.
+Notice of the aggregate nominal amount of the Covered Bonds, interest (if any) payable in respect of the Covered Bonds, the issue price of Covered Bonds and certain other information which is applicable to the relevant Covered Bonds will be set out in the final terms document (the Final Terms).
+The minimum specified denomination of each Covered Bond is EUR 100,000.